Churyl is Counsel in the Commercial Litigation Group of our Calgary office. Her practice is focused on land law.

 Rankings & Recognitions

-•Recognized in the 2018 edition of Chambers Canada - Canada's Leading Lawyers for Business (Real Estate: Zoning/Land Use: Alberta).
+•Recognized in the 2018 and 2019 editions of Chambers Canada - Canada's Leading Lawyers for Business (Real Estate: Zoning/Land Use: Alberta (Band 2)).